 Indoor versions, like the Freestyle floor to ceiling cat tree, can be adapted to suit your cats.

-For indoor cats, who don't get the same amount of exercise and stimulation, a cat tree is almost a must for their well being and mental health.
+For indoor cats, who don't get the same amount of exercise and stimulation, a cat climber is almost a must for their well-being and mental health.
 Omlet's Freestyle Indoor Cat Tree is the ideal solution.
-These completely customisable cat trees provide hours of fun, and gives cat owners the possibility to create a space that truly fits their pet.
-A great range of accessories can be added to the vertical poles, from steps, platforms and bridges, to sisal rope scratching posts, hammocks and secluded dens where cats can truly relax.
+These completely customizable cat trees provide hours of fun and gives cat owners the possibility to create a space that truly fits their pet.
+A great range of accessories can be added to the vertical poles, from steps, platforms and bridges to sisal rope scratching posts, hammocks and secluded dens where cats can truly relax.

-Another great thing about Freestyle is that it will blend in beautifully with the other furniture in your house, and it is completely customisable, so it fits both large homes and small spaces.
+Another great thing about Freestyle is that it will blend in beautifully with the other furniture in your house, and it is completely customizable, so it fits both large homes and small spaces.

-There are of course smaller and less elaborate cat trees for those that don't like climbing.
-Like we mentioned, it's always good to however make sure the cat tree lets your cat live out as many of their instincts as possible, be it with scratching opportunities or secluded places to rest.
+There are of course smaller and less elaborate trees for pets that don't like climbing.
+Like we mentioned, it's always good to however make sure the tree lets your cat live out as many of their instincts as possible, be it with scratching opportunities or secluded places to rest.

-If you let your cat enjoy the great outdoors in a catio, accessorising the enclosure with a cat tree is a great way of giving them more excitement and exercise.
+If you let your cat enjoy the great outdoors in a balcony catio, accessorizing the enclosure with a climbing frame is a great way of giving them more excitement and exercise.

 How tall should your cat tree be?

 This depends on a few things, but to get all the benefits it should be high enough that your cat can actually climb up it, and ideally the highest perch spot should be higher up than where humans are.
 Cats feel safe high up, and you will most likely have found your feline friend on top of a bookcase or resting on top of an open door.